cambridge-collection/dl-loading-ui/README.md

 `export DOCKER_HOST="ssh://digilib@dev.loader.cudl.link"`

 then run the docker commands as you would the local version.
+You **will need to be on the library VPN to connect.**
 Add the -d flag to the up command for Detached mode: Run containers in the background.

+e.g.

+    docker-compose --env-file cudl-dev.env down
+    docker image rm camdl/dl-loading-ui
+    docker-compose --env-file cudl-dev.env up -d

+NOTE: This can be *very slow* at the moment to start up.

 Note that you will need to copy your key to the servers manually to deploy remotely using the command: e.g. for dev: `ssh-copy-id -i ~/.ssh/mykey digilib@dev.loader.cudl.link` passwords for the digilib account can be found on keepass.

+You can then unset the DOCKER_HOST variable to work locally again

+`unset DOCKER_HOST`